Mfg News: Chiesi, GSK, Sanofi & More

 Ferring Opens New Gene-Therapy Mfg Facility

-Ferring Pharmaceuticals, a Saint-Prex, Switzerland-based bio/pharmaceutical company, has opened a global manufacturing hub in Kuopio, Finland for producing the drug substance of Adstiladrin (nadofaragene firadenovec-vncg), a gene therapy for treating certain forms of bladder cancer.
+Ferring Pharmaceuticals, a Saint-Prex, Switzerland-based bio/pharmaceutical company, has opened a global manufacturing hub in Kuopio, Finland, for producing Adstiladrin (nadofaragene firadenovec-vncg), a gene therapy for treating certain forms of bladder cancer.

-The 25,000-square-meter facility manufacturing site provides adenovirus vector-based gene therapy drug-substance manufacturing in large quantities.
+The 25,000-square-meter facility provides adenovirus vector-based gene therapy manufacturing in large quantities.
 In addition, Ferring is nearing completion of a new manufacturing facility for the drug product of the gene therapy at its US campus in Parsippany, New Jersey.

 Source: Ferring Pharmaceuticals